 Weird Business #9: “Start a Pet Detective Business”

 C’mon admit it.
-We all saw Ace Ventura.
-Maybe you laughed, maybe you cried after realizing you were going to be stuck in the theater for 90 minutes, but surely you left the theater thinking a pet detective was the coolest job you’d ever heard of.
+You all saw Ace Ventura.
+Maybe you laughed, maybe you cried after realizing you were going to be stuck in the theater for 90 minutes, but surely you left the theater thinking a pet detective was one of the coolest jobs you’d ever heard of.

-Believe it or not – pet detectives are a real thing and the best ones can command big bucks!
-Fees for pet detectives vary with some charging a flat rate around $250 for their services, while others can demand a daily fee of up to $1,000 per day.
+Believe it or not – pet detectives are a real thing, and the best ones can command big bucks!
+Fees for pet detectives vary, with some charging a flat rate around $250 for their services, while others can demand a daily fee of up to $1,000.

-There’s also a never-ending pool of clients because according to the Humane Society more than 5 million pets are lost each year (don’t they know we’re in a recession!).
+There’s also a never-ending pool of clients because according to the Humane Society more than 5 million pets are lost each year.

 What Pet Detectives Do

-After an initial consolation, pet detectives employ a number of a methods to help track down lost pets.
-Basic services include blanketing the city with posters, checking shelters, and interviewing neighbors in the area where their pet was lost.
+After an initial consultation, pet detectives employ a number of a methods to help track down lost pets.
+Basic services include blanketing the city with posters, checking shelters and interviewing neighbors in the area where their pet was lost.

 How to Start a Pet Detective Business

 Before you open shop, you’ll want to apply for a business license and attend some training on how to find lost pets.
-Missing Pet Partnership offers a great class and you might even be able to receive some free training through your local Humane Society.
+Mission Reuinte is a useful resource, and you might even be able to receive some free training through your local Humane Society.

-There are plenty of way to drum up business including word of mouth, Craigslist, and the newspaper classifieds.
-It might also be helpful to leave a stack of business cards at the animal shelter so that they can give them out to pet owners.
+There are plenty of ways to drum up business including word of mouth and Craigslist.
+It might also be helpful to leave a stack of business cards at the animal shelter so they can give them out to pet owners.

 Another way to make money as a pet detective is to work as a freelancer by looking for pets that you see on reward posters.
-Rewards can range between $100-$1000, but the downside with this type of business is that you will only be paid if you are successful.
+Rewards can range between $100-$1,000, but the downside is that you will only be paid if you are successful.